The patch panel that lies on the top of the transmission tunnel was also supplied.

 There are lots of welding to do, but I think the whole opearation was pretty straight forward.

-Getting there, primed, but I could have done a bether job on grinding the welds.
+Getting there, primed, but I could have done a better job on grinding down the welds.

 Applied seam sealer.

-The 340 got a chain tentioner, fuelpump eccentric and a new chaincover.
+The 340 got a chain tensioner, fuel pump eccentric and a new chain cover.

-I opted for the Ringbrothers cluch reservoir, nice piece.
+I opted for the Ringbrothers clutch reservoir, nice piece.

 Steel flywheel and pilot bearing is in.